Board Bulletins

 • Given the potential dangers associated with varying methods of reducing body mass in all instances student athletes should seek professional guidance from either a registered dietician or SENr registered sport nutritionist where possible.
 Coaches and athletes are encouraged to attend our Strength and Conditioning for Taekwondo Athletes Course which includes an athlete nutrition and weight-making module, where guidance is provided by our course leader Dr Carl Langan-Evans, a researcher in the field of safe and effective body mass loss for combat sport athletes.

 • BSTF recommends that coaches and athletes adopt an evidence based approach, monitoring their athletes’ weight over time and plan for competition well in advance.
-Penalty fees for weight division changes are in place at BSTF BUCS Taekwondo Championships events to encourage forward planning and discourage inaccurate weight division entries.
+Penalty fees for weight division changes are in place at BSTF Taekwondo Championships events to encourage forward planning and discourage inaccurate weight division entries.

 • BSTF recommends that club committees and contracted coaches improve weight monitoring and selection such that no division changes at weigh-in need occur